Non-commutative nature of $\ell$-adic vanishing cycles: Introduction

-\sssec{} In this paper we deal with the $\ell$-adic analogue of the above phenomenon, where the extra datum of the Getzler-Gauss-Manin connection is replaced by a natural (left) module structure on the dg category of singularities of the special fiber.
+In this paper we deal with the $\ell$-adic analogue of the above phenomenon, where the extra datum of the Getzler--Gauss--Manin connection is replaced by a natural (left) module structure on the dg-category of singularities of the special fiber.